 - Heart attack

 And a whole host of other issues.
-To lower your risk of developing these issues, losing weight or maintaining a healthy weight will make a huge impact.
+To lower your risk of developing these issues, losing or maintaining a healthy weight will significantly impact you.
 The risk of death for 30-64-year-olds, in particular, is increased even for those 10-20 pounds overweight due to all the health issues associated with being overweight.

 It is estimated that 300,000 deaths per year may be due to obesity.
 It is suggested that a weight reduction of 5-15% can lower our risk of developing diseases - particularly heart disease.12